Here’s a short video I made that has some basic but important advice for moms when their kid comes out.

 Lots of warm hugs from New Jersey!!

 Serendipitydodah for Moms is a private Facebook group created as an extension of the Serendipitydodah blog.
-The group is secret so that only members can find it or see what is posted in the group.
+The group is set up so only members can see who is in the group and what is posted there.
 The group was started in June 2014 and presently has more than 1,200 members.
 The space was specifically created for open minded Christian moms who have LGBTQ kids and want to develop and maintain healthy, loving, authentic relationships with their LGBTQ kids.
 In addition to providing a space for members to share info and support one another, a special guest is added each month for a few days.
 The guests include authors, pastors, LGBTQ people, bloggers and public speakers.
-For more info email email@example.com
+For more info email firstname.lastname@example.org

 #LGBTQFamilies, acceptance, children, Christian, coming out, family, GLBT, LGBT, LGBTQ, love, Moms of LGBT, Moms of LGBTQ Kids, parent, parents, Stories That Change The World, Story, transgender, Youth